- Aircraft safety

 Flying over your own land?

-As part of the amendments to Part 101 coming into effect from 29 September 2016, we will create an excluded category of remotely piloted aircraft, allowing private landowners to carry out some commercial-like operations on their own land with:
+As part of the amendments to Part 101 that came into effect on 29 September 2016, CASA created an excluded category of remotely piloted aircraft, allowing private landowners to carry out some commercial-like operations on their own land with:

 - a small RPA (2-25kg) without needing an RPA operator's certificate (ReOC) or a remote pilot licence (RePL)